CraigKelly/dmk/README.md

 * _explicit_ - Optional, default to false.
 If set to true, the step will run if you specify it on the command line, _or if it is required_ by a step that you specified on the command line.
+* _delOnFail_ - Optional, default to false.
+If the step fails, all output files will be deleted.

 The `res` subdirectory contains sample Pipeline files (used for testing), but a quick example would look like: